 From its easy-to-use interface to its excellent protection score, Bitdefender is our best antivirus software.
 We especially like the quick actions you can configure in the UI and Bitdefender Central, a browser interface for managing all your devices.

 The upgrade is worth it, though.
-Bitdefender sets our benchmark for antivirus features, coming with parental controls, profiles for resource-dependant scans, a secure browser, a password manager and a limited VPN.
+Bitdefender sets our benchmark for antivirus features, coming with parental controls, profiles for resource-dependent scans, a secure browser and a limited VPN.
 Considering the features, Total Security is worth it, especially when you can get it cheaper than the competition by signing a multi-year plan.

 The Best Free Antivirus